 It seems like every time we turn around some company’s site or network has been hacked or some new scam is targeting us directly.
-The hackers, scammers, and bad guys seem never to take a break.
+The hackers, scammers, and bad guys never seem to take a break.
 And maybe it is just me; but it feels like it is getting worse!

 I remember back to the mid- to late-90’s when emails from Nigerian ‘royalty,’ usually a queen, a prince, or some other sort of diplomat, would come through asking if they could deposit ‘X’ amount of money into my account and then promise to leave some of that money for me when they withdraw their monies again.
 I think this scam, or something very similar, is still in existence today.
 Why?
 Because they work.
 Likely because people are still somehow unaware and/or are not paying attention like they should be.
 And some folks are just gullible; but not you, because you are here to learn what you can do to better protect yourself.